-Training for triathlon is a balancing act, so consider these key aspects when you’re planning your rest and recovery days.
+Making sure you’re getting enough rest and recovery while still fitting in your workouts—and life—can be tricky.
+Training for triathlon is a balancing act, so consider these key aspects when you’re planning your rest and recovery days:

 Andrew Shanks is a coach for Dynamo Multisport based in Atlanta.
-He has been coaching since 2008 and just received his master’s degree in exercise science.
+He has been coaching since 2008 and holds a master’s degree in exercise science.